Samirfakraoui7/text-expander-component/README.md

-# Getting Started with Create React App with text expander componentd

-# availble prop that you can use for this reusable star rating component
+# availble prop that you can use for this reusable text expander component

 - children : defining the expanded text.